JakeWiniski/Noise-Referenced-Stability-Feature-Selection/README.md

 ### Bottom Line

 Noise-Referenced Stability Feature Selection provides a transparent, statistically cautious way to extract meaningful signal from noisy tabular data—prioritizing **reliability and interpretability** over raw predictive performance.

+---

+### License

+This project is released under the Apache License 2.0.

+The intent is to support open exploration, reproducibility, and extension of noise-referenced feature-selection workflows while preserving a permissive license structure suitable for research, education, and applied development.